Southstar-Akin/Everything-Tech/README.md

-It also involves Road maps for techies to guide them to attaining the expertise that they require It gives information about the best resources, tech school, youtube channels and more propagating the gospel of tech It could also be an online menthor this is all i have for now as i am also new to tech nd github thank you]
+It also involves Road maps for techies to guide them to attaining the expertise that they require It gives information about the best resources, tech school, youtube channels and more propagating the gospel of tech It could also be an online menthor
+This is all i have for now as i am also new to tech nd github Thank you!